New Permanent Representative of Madagascar Presents Credentials to the Director-General of the United Nations Office at Geneva

-Véronique Resaka, the new Permanent Representative of Madagascar to the United Nations Office at Geneva, today presented her credentials to Michael Møller, the Director-General of the United Nations Office at Geneva.
+Djacoba Andry Solofonirina Oliva Tehindrazanarivelo, the new Permanent Representative of Madagascar to the United Nations Office at Geneva, today presented his credentials to Tatiana Valovaya, the Director-General of the United Nations Office at Geneva.

 Prior to his appointment, Mr. Tehindrazanarivelo had been an Executive in-Residence Fellow at the Geneva Centre for Security Policy from January to August 2022, and had also held consultancies for various international organizations.